-3. Bootstrap (B. Efron, 1977)
+3. Bootstrap (B. Efron, 1977) and the importance of edf's

 The bootstrap method is a resampling technique that helps calculate many statistical estimators distribution of mean value obtained from 5000 sets of data (sample size = 50)

 You can do this if you have large datasets ... but what if you have only a handful of measurements?